ospfranco/ospfranco.github.io/_posts/2024-09-15-generating a xcframework with dylibs for ios.md

 NSString *sqlite_vec_path = [libsqlitevec_bundle pathForResource:@"sqlitevec" ofType:@""];
 ```

-Ok, this is not how you LOAD it, but rather how you find it in the file system.
+This is not how you LOAD it, but rather how you find it in the file system.
 At least for my use case that is all I needed.
-I can then pass it to sqlite and it takes care of loading it on memory.
+I can then pass it to sqlite and it takes care of loading it on memory (via `dlopen` I guess, or some other system call).

 # Debugging